dslmeinte/jsmf/README.md

 	/* or:
 		{ modelId: 'id of a the model containing the referenced local ID', 'localId': 'ID of referenced element with the specified model' }
 	 */
-	(, hint: 'a hint for resolution e.g. a (qualified) name or URI string or whatever') }
+}
 ```